Project-Haystack/xeto/src/xeto/doc.xeto/Instances.md

 ```

 Note that we can cross reference other instances inside the lib
-using relative ids.
-All the non-maybe tags from the spec type
+using relative ids (absolute qnames are also permitted).
+All
+the non-maybe tags from the spec type are automatically added
-are automatically added into the instance.
-The instances in
+into the instance.
+The instances in the example above evaluate
-the example above evaluate to the following Haystack dicts:
+to the following Haystack dicts:

 ```trio
 id: @acme::floor-2